jlechem/TextAdventure/README.md

 # TextAdventure

-TextAdventure is a text based adventure game written in C++ 11.
-The goal is to create an API/Framework so that you can take the code and use any config files to create a custom text adventure.
-I am including my own text adventure story but players and devs should be able to create their own.
+TextAdventure is a text based adventure game written in C++ 14 and XML.
+Now the great thing is you don't need to know how to code in C++ to make games.
+You will however need to be able to read and create XML files.
+With the right XML configuatation you could create any kind of game you like.